Feb 21, 2018

 Users give away some of their free time in participating, so their attention will drop significantly the longer your maze lasts.
 A good rule of thumb is to try to keep your number of missions under seven, and the average time to complete under five minutes.

-Try sharing your draft maze with a co-worker; track the time it takes him/her to complete it and if it's over 5 minutes, you might need to simplify your maze.
+💪 Pro-tip: Try sharing your draft maze with a co-worker, track the time it takes them to complete it, and if it's over five minutes, you might need to simplify your maze.

-Chances are your testers are very new to the concept of prototyping and user testing.
-To help them, we've added the following warnings at the beginning of a Maze:
+Chances are that your testers are very new to the concept of prototyping and user testing.
+To help them, we've added the following warnings at the beginning of a maze:

 You should think of your mission description as a tweet: it gives a general purpose without going into too much detail.
 If you find yourself writing more than 140 characters, you're either:

 Your product has been crafted to be used a certain way, so a great practice is to follow the product's natural user flow and avoid jumping from unrelated parts of your product between two missions.

 To achieve this effect, try as much as possible to have your missions start with the previous mission's end screen: doing so will help to avoid confusion.